 Antivirus collect data, should I worry?

 Are you using Avast antivirus?
-By default, Avast collects web browsing activity and offers it to marketers through a subsidiary called Jumpshot.
-Companies that buy the data the Avast app collects can see the full “clickstream” data to track what Avast users are doing .
+By default, Avast collects web browsing activity and offers it to merchants through a subsidiary called Jumpshot.
+Companies that buy data collected by the Avast app can view full clickstream information to find out what Avast users are doing online.

 Here's how Michael Kan presents it at PCMag: